LeanerCloud/f2c/README.md

 # File-to-Clipboard Tool (f2c)

-This tool helps you copy the contents of multiple files to the clipboard, with each file's content prefixed by a comment indicating the file name.

-It's useful for pasting entire projects into large language models (LLMs) for analysis.
+A versatile tool that helps you copy file contents or Go code snippets to your clipboard.
+It's particularly useful when working with large language models (LLMs) for code analysis or sharing multiple files.

 ## Features

+### File Processing Mode

-- Reads contents of multiple files given as command-line arguments.
+- Reads contents of multiple files given as command-line arguments
+- Walks directories recursively to gather all files
-- Prefixes each file's content with a comment showing the file name.
+- Prefixes each file's content with a comment showing the file name
-- Copies the combined content to the clipboard.
-- walks directories recursively and gathers all their files.
-- Ignores non-text files.
+- Ignores non-text files
-- Can exclude files matching a list of paths, given as comma-separated list.
+- Can exclude files matching specified patterns

+### Go Code Analysis Mode

+- Finds and extracts specified Go functions from your codebase
+- Analyzes and includes function dependencies
+- Captures related type definitions and helper functions
+- Preserves file and line number information
+- Formats output for easy copying into LLMs

 ## Requirements